rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 19th Step
+The 20th Step
 -------------

-In this step a cooperative non-preemtive scheduler is added to the new library *lib/sched/libsched.a* and demonstrated in a task sample in *sample/19-tasks*.
+In this step TCP support is added to the experimental TCP/IP network stack and demonstrated in a simple TCP echo server sample in *sample/20-tcpsimple*.
 See the *README* file in this directory for details.

-The scheduler is intended to ease network programming in the future.
-The NTP client sample in *sample/18-ntptime* has already been updated to use the scheduler.
+Please note that this TCP/IP implementation is experimental.
+You should keep an eye on its behaviour and stop in case of problems!

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-18 the following features were introduced:
+In Step 1-19 the following features were introduced:

 * C++ build environment
 * Simple delay functionality